 As a non-profit we have worked in collaboration with other organizations, both for profit and non-profit, to provide educational opportunities for thousands of youth across Los Angeles County, including, access to free new books to promote literacy, creativity, and a love for learning.

 In July 2018, the Los Angeles Daily News published this article about the LA County Civil Grand Jury study of SoCal school districts that are apparently not doing enough to help foster students close the achievement gap.
 Several districts say the study is unfair because it’s difficult to tell how much money is being spent on foster students.
 The new LCFF (Local Control Funding Formula) lumps together funding for English-language learners, low-income, high need, and foster students, so it’s hard to know how much is being spent on foster kids.
 (Before LCFF, all schools got the same amount of money per student regardless of high need.)

-ABC Learn aims to make an social impact on three key areas.
+ABC Learn will increase its make a social impact on three key areas.

-- Foster community development by enabling charter schools, encouraging schools and communities to cultivate learning gardens as learning centers that teach students about smart nutritional choices, ecology, the impact of nutrition related to academic achievement and food waste on our surrounding ecosystems.
-Also by including the Veteran Community in joint venture with at risk youth, in a “Living History” pilot, that could offer integration of our veterans in local youth communities.
+Foster community development by enabling charter schools, encouraging schools and communities to cultivate learning gardens as learning centers that teach students about smart nutritional choices, ecology, the impact of nutrition related to academic achievement and food waste on our surrounding ecosystems.